wvanderwey/ROP/ROP-output-details.md

 * TCRG a directory for T cell receptor delta locus

 Reads spanning antigen receptor gene rearrangement in the variable domain are identified using [IgBLAST](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/igblast/release/1.4.0/).
 IgBLAST reports alignment of the reads to the variable (V) gene, the diversity (D) gene and the joining (J) gene, or the recombination of those.
-Reads alignment is saved in the modified `tabular output format 6`.
+Reads alignment is saved into the `_igblast.csv` (modified tabular output format 6).

 n | id| What does it mean?
 :-- | :-- | :--